Valks-Games/io-game/README.md

 | `CTRL` + `SHIFT` + `J` | `CTRL` + `SHIFT` + `J`| `CTRL` + `SHIFT` + `I` |

 ### Electron
 An external debugger will automatically be attached if you run the app through `yarn dev:client`.
+Note that this has not been tested and may not even be the right way to go about debugging electron.

 ## Resources